AI Features Guide

 - • Success criteria including PCI compliance and error recovery

-- • AI context documenting security requirements and architecture decisions
+- • Context atoms documenting security requirements and architecture decisions

 - • Reads Claude's plan and understands security requirements